Why Creating Interesting Photos is so Difficult

 Every day, tens of millions of photographs are created throughout the world.
 All social strata, that is, the diversity of culture, is affected by this photographic phenomenon which is an unprecedented wave.
 For example, selfies, which used to be called self-portraits, have become a real wonder to society: everyone can stage themselves at any moment in life.

 Yet the number of interesting photos is very limited.
 As professional photographer, I spend a lot of time each day on my computer or in exhibitions to seek inspiration from other photographers.
 It has become a time-consuming task since the number of photos is gigantic, yet few are truly inspiring.

 The main reason is that photographers continue to use old patterns day after day, thus limiting fresh ideas.
 The subject of the photo may have changed, but the perspective and techniques have not.

 The Famous « Decisive Moment »

-When we learned photography with a film camera, we continued to hear the same refrain: Only the shooting counts.
+When I learned photography with a film camera, I continued to hear the same refrain: Only the shooting counts.
 Everything happens on the stage.
 You have to know when to choose the right moment to press the trigger of the camera.